Learn how to use and store curry leaves in the refrigerator, freezer and in dried form.

 Do not remove the stem of the curry leaves if you want to store them in the refrigerator.
 Leaving them with the stem helps them stay fresh for longer.
 Wrap the curry leaves (along with the stem) in a kitchen towel and place them in an air-tight container.

 In the freezer

 When storing the curry leaves in the freezer, remove the stem from the leaves.
 Make sure they are dry.
 Places the leaves in a ziplock bag, remove as much air as possible, and store them in the freezer.
 Even though they change colour in the freezer after a few days, the taste of the curry leaves will remain the same.
 They also retain a lot of flavour.
 They can be used directly from the freezer.

 Dry them and store

 Spread the curry leaves on a plate and let them sun-dry for 2-3 days until they are completely dry.
-Alternatively, place then in an oven-safe tray.
-Preheat oven at 60℃ and dry them in the oven until they are crispy and wilt.
+Alternatively, place them in an oven-safe tray.
+Preheat the oven at 60℃ and dry them in the oven until they are crispy and wilt.
 You can also place it on low flame for 8-10 minutes stirring them in between.
 This will dry them completely and remove all the moisture content.
 Store in an air-tight container.